Kanaries/pygwalker/docs/JUPYTER_EXTENSION_POC_TEST.md

    df = pd.DataFrame({"category": ["A", "B", "A"], "value": [3, 5, 8]})
    ```

+2. Open the DataFrame selector:
+   - In JupyterLab 4, open the PyGWalker sidebar.
+   - In Notebook 7, select **PyGWalker** in the notebook toolbar; confirm that the native left
+     panel opens.
-2. Open the PyGWalker sidebar.
-Select **Refresh DataFrames** if the initial refresh has not
+   Select **Refresh DataFrames** if the initial refresh has not completed.
+Confirm that `df`
-   completed.
-Confirm that `df` is listed as `3 rows × 2 columns`.
+   is listed as `3 rows × 2 columns`.
 3. Select `df`.
-Confirm that a main-area tab titled **PyGWalker: df** opens and shows the
+In JupyterLab, confirm that a main-area tab titled **PyGWalker: df** opens.
+In
+   Notebook 7, confirm that the selector collapses and the native resizable right panel opens.
-   `category` and `value` fields.
+   In either host, confirm that the explorer shows the `category` and `value` fields.
+4. Resize the host pane on both sides of `768px`.
+Confirm that the explorer expands with wider
+   panes and preserves its three-column layout at narrower sizes, where the pane becomes
+   horizontally scrollable rather than clipping the content.
-4. Open the data table and confirm it contains `A/3`, `B/5`, and `A/8`.
+5. Open the data table and confirm it contains `A/3`, `B/5`, and `A/8`.
 This proves that the
    rendered app can query the selected live kernel object.
-5. Drag `category` to the X/columns channel and `value` to the Y/rows channel.
+6. Drag `category` to the X/columns channel and `value` to the Y/rows channel.
 Confirm that a
    chart is rendered.
-6. In a notebook cell, also run:
+7. In a notebook cell in each host, also run:

    ```python
    import pygwalker as pyg